MicrosoftDocs/entra-docs/docs/architecture/deployment-scenario-internet-access.md

 ## Configure access governance

-Follow these steps to create an Entitlement management catalog:
+Follow these steps to create an entitlement management catalog:

 1. Sign in to the **Microsoft Entra admin center** as at least an **Identity Governance Administrator**.
 1. Browse to **Identity governance \> Entitlement management \> Catalogs**.